eduardlio/learn-js-through-web/readme.md

 to improve every aspect
-of bee existence.
+of BEE existence.

-These bees are stress-testing
+These BEES are stress-testing
 a new helmet technology.